New to aikido?

 – Morihei Ueshiba

-In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and flexibility.
-Aikido boosts concentration, learning capability, and leadership skills.
+In a relentlessly fast-paced world, Aikido provides a place where you can practice mindfulness, develop mental and physical strength, and improve your flexibility.

 About our dojo

-Seattle Aikikai is dedicated to facilitating personal mastery through the practice of the martial art of Aikido.
-Our goal is to preserve the history and the spirit of the art, and to refine our practice of it to ensure that aikido is personally relevant to our membership.
-We strive to provide world-class training opportunities, and to challenge and support our members.
-Our dojo has been part of the Seattle community since 1997.
+Seattle Aikikai is a community-led dojo dedicated to facilitating personal mastery through the practice of the martial art of Aikido.
+Our goal is to preserve the history and the spirit of the art and to refine our practice of it to ensure that Aikido is personally relevant to our membership.
+We provide world-class training opportunities to challenge and support our members.
+Our dojo is affiliated with Aikikai Hombu Dojo in Tokyo, Japan and has been part of the Seattle community since 1997.
 We are a non-profit 501(c)3 organization.
-View our annual report

 “The Art of Peace begins with you.
 Work on yourself and your appointed task in the Art of Peace.
 Everyone has a spirit that can be refined, a body that can be trained in some manner, a suitable path to follow.”